 Change to the right directory

-Assuming nessuscli is correctly installed in the default location (mentioned at the top of this article), you can change your command prompt or terminal to the right folder by running:
+is installed in the default location (mentioned at the top of this article), you can move into the right folder by running:

 Once there, you can re-run the agent status command.